 10 ways to celebrate Valentine’s Day

 Whether you are just getting it together with someone or are in a long-term relationship.
 Do something special for Valentine’s Day.
-If you do choose to buy something, sign up to Honey which is a website which tracks the best coupons.
-It’s the gesture which means the most.
+If you do choose to buy something, sign up to Honey which is a website that tracks the best coupons.
+It’s the gesture that means the most.
 So don’t spend money you don’t have.
 You can always do something nice for each other instead.

 1. Cheaper by the dozen

 2. Sweet like chocolate

 Sweets and chocolates are also a lovely way of showing someone that you love them.
 Whatever your budget, you can find some chocolates and sweets to give to your partner.
 With so many people learning to bake at home, you could also bake your own love cupcakes (Aldi) or choose from the budget-friendly selection of Valentine’s confectionary at most retailers.

 3. Write a love letter

-In a digital age of FaceTime, Zoom and Calls.
+In the digital age of FaceTime, Zoom and Calls.
 Have you ever written your significant other a love letter?
 If you are not living together or are unable to celebrate in person.
 Then send your significant other a love letter, card or e-card for them to wake up to on the day.

 Even under lockdown, you can plan a romantic dinner for two.
 One of my friends is going to pretend they are having a date in New York, and are theming their home for the night with their fiancé.
 Hamburgers, hotdogs, with American cocktails and are intending to dress up for the evening.
 I love this idea, as it’s the thought of being somewhere special that counts.
 That or go to bed early!
 It is cold outside.

 So many retailers will be offering meals for two.
 Aldi, Sainsbury’s, Tesco’s, Sainsbury’s all are offering something special.
 If you are lucky enough to be together, use the day to cook for one another.
 Or why not treat yourself to a takeaway (something I try not to do for the rest of the year).